Playing experimental music in Malta

 Are there opportunities to play experimental music – such as ambient, drone, noise, etc – in a live settings or to show sound art work?

 Simply put, it might be possible if your expectations are low.
-If you’re looking to play live while on holiday, to twist some knobs and have your skin crackle audibly in the midday sun (incidentally, it could make a good sound art project) – this would probably be fairly doable.
+If you’re looking to play live while on holiday, to twist some knobs and have your skin crackle audibly in the midday sun (incidentally, it could make a good sound art project) – this could be doable.

 If you’re expecting a paid flight, hotel accommodation and a generous fee, it is very unlikely.
 Not only is Malta a tiny island nation at the Southern limits of the European Union, but it has less than half a million inhabitants and, despite a thriving scene for its size, and a generally very appreciative audience, everything remains small-scale.